Phoenix Jones doesn't just wear a bulletproof supersuit, mask, and cape for fun. This real-life superhero fights actual crime.

 He also carries a taser nightstick and a grappling hook but doesn’t carry a knife or gun.
 Jones is also a professional MMA fighter.
 Which probably doesn’t hurt when it comes to catching criminals.

-In 2015, Jones had a heated exchange with a man who was about drive while intoxicated.
+In 2015, Phoenix Jones had a heated exchange with a man who was about to drive while intoxicated.

 “Just back up!
 Stay back, stay away.
 I don’t want to have to Tase you,” Jones yelled.

 Red Dragon and Buster Joe, who were acting as his sidekicks, called the police while Jones kept the man from getting in the car.

 The reaction of local authorities has been mixed when it comes to Phoenix Jones.